 Fireworks on the Fourth at Unity Park

 Greenville’s big fireworks display, Fireworks on the Fourth at Unity Park, moved to Unity Park in July 2022.
+The 2023 fireworks display at Unity Park will be on July 4, 2023 around 9 pm.
+Live music and food trucks will be at the park from 6-9 pm.
 It is not a festival so no alcohol will be served and pets are not allowed at any public event at the park, including this one.
-The space is perfect for bringing a picnic dinner and letting the kids get out their energy before the big show.
+The space is perfect for bringing a picnic and letting the kids get out their energy before the big show.

 You can bring coolers, chairs, blankets, and food but alcohol is not allowed.